Why Neurotypical Emotional Advice Fails AuDHD Brains

 5 Actionable Regulation Strategies for the AuDHD Nervous System

-To manage regulation effectively, we need to move away from “controlling” emotions and toward “accommodating” our nervous system.
+To manage regulation effectively, move away from “controlling” emotions and toward “accommodating” your nervous system.
 This often means rejecting neurotypical standards of consistency.

 1. The ‘Sensory Rescue’ Kit (Somatic Tools)

 Since AuDHD emotions are often bottom-up, the first line of defense should be physical.
-Create a “Sensory Rescue” kit that you keep in your bag or car—especially helpful for navigating the sensory-rich environments of Portland or Vancouver.
+Create a “Sensory Rescue” kit that you keep in your bag or car.
+This is especially helpful for navigating the sensory-rich environments of Portland or Vancouver.

 2. Hacking Alexithymia: Visual Systems for Feelings

 If “how do you feel?” is a difficult question, stop trying to answer it with words.
-Use a binary sorting system: “High Energy / Low Energy” or “Comfortable / Uncomfortable.”
+Use a binary sorting system instead:

 You can also use Body Mapping.
 Instead of naming an emotion, name the physical sensation.
 “My chest is tight” is a valid data point.
 “My jaw is clenched” is actionable.
-This bypasses the need for complex emotional vocabulary and allows you to address the physical symptom directly.
+This bypasses the need for complex emotional vocabulary and lets you address the physical symptom directly.

 3. Managing RSD and Relationship Triggers